 AFRICA SAFETY: HOW TO TRAVEL SAFELY IN SOUTHERN AFRICA

-Namibia, along with South Africa, Lesotho, and Swaziland, are part of the Common Monetary Area.
-Therefore, the Namibia Dollar is 1:1 with the South African Rand.
+Namibia, along with South Africa, Lesotho, and Swaziland, are all part of the Common Monetary Area.
+Therefore, the Namibian Dollar is on 1:1 parity with the South African Rand.

-The Rand is widely accepted within Namibia, which is handy if you have leftover change from your time in South African.
+The South African Rand is widely accepted within Namibia, which is definitely handy if you have leftover change from your travels in South Africa.

 While we’re talking money, credit card facilities are available just about everywhere (we paid for a room via credit card in the middle of the desert).
-Do carry cash, just in case.
+However, do still carry an amount of cash with you, just in case.

 In some instances, we found Namibia to be an affordable destination.
 Essentials, such as food and drink were inexpensive, and we found accommodation in cities and towns as also quite cheap.
 Entry into the many National Parks is also very manageable.

-However, as you make your way out into the desert the prices skyrocket.
+However, as you make your way out into the desert, the prices absolutely skyrocket.

-If you’re planning to self-drive, fuel prices are expensive.
+If you’re planning to self-drive, be warned that fuel prices are expensive.
 We spent over N$2,500 (almost $200 USD) on fuel during our 7-day road trip.

 Okay, we’re going to let you in on little our secret.